 YouTube Music is Google’s latest attempt to break into the streaming music business.
-Launched in June 2018, it’s basically a replacement for the older Google Play Music.
-That app and service will officially come to an end later this year.
-However, those users can now transfer their album and track purchases to Music.
+Launched in June 2018, it’s basically a replacement for the now-discontinued Google Play Music.
+Those users can still transfer their album and track purchases to Music.

 Music offers streaming music from a vast library of songs and albums as well as music videos, and it allows you to create and manage your own playlists.
 While Music can be accessed in an ad-supported version for free, the real benefits come when you pay for a premium subscription.
 For $9.99 a month, you can ditch the ads and listen to your favorite tunes without annoying breaks, and it also supports offline music listening via downloads, as well as playing songs in the background or while your phone screen is locked.
 If you are an eligible student, you can access the paid Music service for just $4.99 a month.
 If you have more than one person in your family that wants to access it, there’s also a $14.99 a month tier that supports up to six family members in one household on one account.

 YouTube Premium was previously called YouTube Red but was renamed when the Music service launched in June 2018.
 It’s also the only service that doesn’t come with its own app.
 It’s a paid add-on for power users.
 For $11.99 a month, you not only get all of the benefits of Music, but you can also watch nearly any YouTube video without any banner ads or video ad breaks (this does not apply when you watch the free Hollywood movies posted on the service, however).